Famous people born in April

 Famous people born in April include Queen Elizabeth II, Queen of the United Kingdom and other Commonwealth realms from 1952 to her death in 2022, and Iron Man actor Robert Downey Jr..
-Also born in April are the Supreme leader of Iran, Ali Khamenei, Kenyan Nobel Laureate Wangari Maathai, and Israeli actress Gal Gadot who is famous as Wonder Woman in the DC Extended Universe films.
+Also born in April are the former Supreme leader of Iran, Ali Khamenei, the late Kenyan Nobel Laureate Wangari Maathai, and Israeli actor Gal Gadot who is famous as Wonder Woman in the DC Extended Universe films.

 Kourtney Kardashian the American TV personality famous in Keeping Up with the Kardashians, Pope Benedict XVI who was head of the Catholic Church from 2005 until his resignation in 2013, U.S. first Lady Melania Trump, and the late Marvin Gaye, the R&B & soul singer famous for the hits Sexual Healing and Let’s Get It On are other famous people born in April.